andrewbigelow/CSE-185-Binding-Site-SVM/README.md

     -f --fasta FILENAME (indexed fasta reference genome file) -m --min-var-frequency FREQUENCY (minumum frequency to call a non-reference a mutation.
 If not called: will auto to 0.2) -h --min-homo-frequency FREQUENCY (minumum frequency to call a non-reference a homozygous mutation.
 If not called: will auto to 0.8)

+The output will be specific chromosome positions as well as the alternative allele frequency